IQ-Bible/advanced-study-bible-wordpress-plugin/readme.txt

 Yes, the plugin is translation-ready.
 The text domain is `iqbible` and the `.pot` file will be located in the `/languages` folder within the plugin directory.
 You can use standard translation tools like Poedit or translation plugins.

 == Screenshots ==
 screenshot-1.png
 screenshot-2.png
 screenshot-3.png
 screenshot-4.png

+== Credits ==

+This plugin bundles assets from the following sources:

+*   **UI Icons:** Feather Icons by Cole Bemis.
+Licensed under the MIT License (GPL compatible).
+See `licenses/feather-icons-LICENSE.txt` included with the plugin.
+Website: [https://feathericons.com/](https://feathericons.com/)
+*   **Bible Book Icons:** Provided by Jeffrey Kranz via OverviewBible.
+Free for any project use.
+Website: [https://overviewbible.com/free-bible-icons/](https://overviewbible.com/free-bible-icons/) (Credit appreciated but not required).
+License terms are compatible with GPLv2.
+*   **Plugin Code:** All original PHP, JavaScript, and CSS code is licensed under the GPLv2 or later.

 == Changelog ==
 = 1.0.0 8